karlwilcox/website-build/pages/new-pemberley/index.md

 First though we need some ground rules to give us some context and constraints.

 1) Physics exists.
-So we can't place our house one a flying Island supported by an endlessly cascading waterfall.
+So we can't place our house on a flying Island supported by an endlessly cascading waterfall.

 2) Laws exist.
 So, as much as we are able we should abide by building codes and consider things like disabled access and sustainability.

 3) Money is unlimited but not infinite.
 So we are not constrained by finances but should not be unnecessarily profligate.
 Quality materials, expensive rooms but not gold plated window fittings.

 4) A specific region-so we can take account of climate and environment.
 We are going to be in the English Midlands, in the countryside but within a few miles of a large market town (so quite a lot like old Pemberley then)

 ## Requirements